thommee/react-common-state-hooks/docs/basic-usage.md

 ### Generating hooks
-First, We need to create generic hooks that we can later use directly in the application, or as a base for custom hooks.
+First, we need to create generic hooks that we can later use directly in the application or as a base for custom hooks.

-Each storage type has its own hooks creation function:
+#### Hooks creation function types

+For creating generic hooks we can use four functions.<br/>
+Each of them stores data in different type of storage:

-- `createInMemoryStateHooks` for storing data in application memory
+- `createInMemoryStateHooks` stores data in the application memory
-- `createLocalStorageStateHooks` for storing data in local storage
+- `createLocalStorageStateHooks` stores data in local storage
-- `createSessionStorageStateHooks` for storing data in session storage
+- `createSessionStorageStateHooks` stores data in session storage
-- `createReduxStateHooks` for storing data in redux
+- `createReduxStateHooks` stores data in Redux

-Examples:
+##### Usage examples

-=== "inMemory"
+=== "InMemory"
     ```typescript title="inMemoryStateHooks.ts"
     import { createInMemoryStateHooks } from 'react-generic-state-hooks';

     export const { useValue, useList, useRecord
     } = createInMemoryStateHooks('my-namespace');
     ```
-=== "local storage"
+=== "LocalStorage"

     ```typescript title="localStorageStateHooks.ts"
     import { createLocalStorageStateHooks } from 'react-generic-state-hooks';